Bride of Frankenstein Cocktail – Vanilla Blackberry Champagne Cocktail.

 - Garnish - fresh blackberries

 *For the vanilla simple syrup you can either use store bought ( Such as Torani syrup) or you can make your own.
-1 cup sugar to 1 cup water - heat until sugar is dissolved then add in one tablespoon of vanilla extract.
-Chill completely before using, will last in the refrigerator in an airtight container ) I use a mason jar) for two week.
+1 cup sugar to 1 cup water - heat until sugar is dissolved, about 5 minutes, then add in one tablespoon of vanilla extract.
+Chill completely before using, will last in the refrigerator in an airtight container (I use a mason jar) for two week.
+If keeping for longer you can add a vanilla bean split open to the jar.
+It will intensify the vanilla flavors .

 If you use dry ice for your cocktails make sure you get food grade dry ice.
 Never touch with bare hands, use tongs.
 The dry ice will sink to the bottom of the drink, so it is safe to have in drinks, if you want to be extra cautious omit the dry ice or remove before drinking.